matthewfeickert/pyhep-notebook-talk-example/README.md

 1. Create an account on [zenodo.org](https://zenodo.org/).
 2. [Follow the instructions](https://zenodo.org/account/settings/github/) on syncing GitHub repositories that you control with Zenodo.
-3. Create a new GitHub release to trigger an archive capture.
+3. Create a new GitHub release (e.g. "pyhep-2023) to trigger an archive capture.
 4. Add the minted DOI to your repository as a badge.

-This DOI can then be used by PyHEP to add your Zenodo archive to a PyHEP community collection on Zenodo. c.f.
-[PyHEP 2020's Zenodo community](https://zenodo.org/communities/pyhep2020) as an example.
+This DOI can then be used by the PyHEP workshop organizers to add your Zenodo archive to the relevant PyHEP community collection on Zenodo. c.f.
+[PyHEP 2023's Zenodo community](https://zenodo.org/communities/pyhep2023) as an example.

 You can create a Binder launch URL **from a Zenodo DOI** which will build the Docker image from the contents of the Zenodo archive.